APPRENTICESHIP/WWOOF TIME FRAME:

 TO CERTIFY OR NOT TO CERTIFY, THAT IS THE QUESTION

 We are not certified organic, having given up our certification in 2011 due to downsizing of the farm and returning to off-farm employment following a shift in our family composition.
 Other factors included increasing cost of organic feed inputs and desire to move towards sustainable management of the herd over strict organic certification considerations.
 Things that have changed since we gave up our certification include no longer using certified organic feed/hay, though we strive to source gmo-free feed components for our animals.
 We also reserve the right to use wormers and/or antibiotics when necessary to preserve life.
 We do not use either routinely or prophylactically.
-Last wormer was used with one of our bucks Summer 2022 8 and with Does unknown.
+Last wormer was used with one of our bucks Summer 2022 and with Does unknown.
 Last antibiotics used were Spring 2017 for a severe mastitis infection (1st since 2005).
 We lost that herd member. we also used antibiotics Spring 2019 for a herd member after an extremely difficult kidding.
 She lost that lactation and has since left the herd.
-There are no existing herd members that have been treated with antibiotics.
+We also used antibiotics for a herd member Spring 2023 with mastitis.
+Other than that doe, there are no existing herd members that have been treated with antibiotics.
 We do use Pepto-Bismol for coccidiosis in kids as needed when there is a flare up.
 We do not use treated feeds at all.
 We herd our goats around our property most of the year when snow cover allows so they may get as much of their food as possible from the land and avoid being on the same ground, thereby reducing fecal-oral contamination and parasite build up.
 While the rules have surely changed since we discontinued certification for dairy herd management, these are the primary differences that would not be certifiable.
 From a processing standpoint, we do process some value-added items that contain a combination of organic and conventional ingredients which are not certified.

 WHAT APPRENTICES & VOLUNTEERS DO AND LEARN